learn-co-students/js-advanced-functions-first-class-functions-lab-v-000/README.md

 ## Objectives

-1. Invoke functions assigned to a variable.
+1. Assign functions to a variable.
-2. Invoke functions stored in a data structure.
+2. Store functions in a data structure.
 3. Write functions that return other functions.
 4. Pass a function to another function.
 5. Call a function returned by another function.